altsan/os2-wnnim/README.md

     - Traditional Chinese: 950

 2. For the characters to display properly in the application, it will need to use fonts that support the language in question.
-For programs which use standard PM controls or GPI text rendering, it may be possible to make use of Presentation Manager's "font association" feature (PM_SystemFonts -> PM_AssociateFont in OS2.INI), although this has certain limitations.
+In other words, Japanese text requires the target program to be using a Japanese font (in addition to the Japanese codepage, as noted above).
+If you would rather not change a program's font to Japanese, then it may be possible to make use of Presentation Manager's "font association" feature (PM_SystemFonts -> PM_AssociateFont in OS2.INI), at least for programs which use standard PM controls or GPI text rendering.
+However, this does have certain limitations.

 3. Not all applications support positioning of the clause overlay window at the cursor.
 (Qt-based applications are an example, as is OpenOffice.)
 In such